homelab-2025/elk-local-playground/README.md

 ## ELK Local Playground

-A simple ELK stack setup using Docker Compose for local development and testing.
+This repository contains a simple setup to run an Elasticsearch cluster with Kibana using Docker Compose.

 This has been created using https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-docker-compose

-Note that you can also use [Elastic Cloud](https://www.elastic.co/cloud/) or [bonzai](https://bonsai.io/) to try out ELK stack without any local setup.
+Note that you can also use [Elastic Cloud](https://www.elastic.co/cloud/) or [Bonzai](https://bonsai.io/) to try out ELK stack without any local setup.

 ### Prerequisites